CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Introduction

-However most such works neglect the fact that the aforementioned substructures are frequently observed and are typically understood to represent dust traps that would interrupt the supply of volatiles and solve several issues in planet formation and disc evolution modelling \citep{Birnstiel_2024}.
-While focused on photoevaporation, \citet{Lienert_2024} do also include a single example of a planet-carved gap in a model of disc chemical evolution by transport, but do not systematically study the effect of the gap's properties.
-A more systematic exploration - though only in relation to \ce{H2O} - has been conducted by \citet{Kalyaan_2021,Kalyaan_2023}, demonstrating the impact of dust traps at different radii on the \ce{H2O} vapour mass in the inner disc.
-A key finding was that the closer the trap to the star, the greater the fraction of the \ce{H2O} ice reservoir it could isolate from reaching the inner disc and hence the more the enhancement of the \ce{H2O} vapour mass due to drift is suppressed.
-Moreover, \citet{Kalyaan_2021} argue that drift simultaneously shrinks dust discs and delivers water to the inner disc, and may thus explain the anti-correlation between the luminosity of MIR water lines and the radius containing 90\% of the continuum flux at millimetre wavelengths \citep{Banzatti_2020}, however they do not directly forward model such quantities.
+However, most studies which investigate these phenomena neglect the fact that the aforementioned substructures are frequently observed and are typically understood to represent dust traps that would interrupt the supply of volatiles and could solve several issues in planet formation and disc evolution modelling \citep{Birnstiel_2024}.
+While focused on photo-evaporation, \citet{Lienert_2024} also include a single example of a planet-carved gap in a model of disc chemical evolution by transport, but do not systematically study the effect of the gap's properties.
+A more systematic exploration ---albeit only in relation to \ce{H2O}--- was conducted by \citet{Kalyaan_2021,Kalyaan_2023}, who demonstrated the impact of dust traps at different radii on the \ce{H2O} vapour mass in the inner disc.
+A key finding was that, the closer the trap to the star, the greater the fraction of the \ce{H2O} ice reservoir it could isolate from reaching the inner disc and hence the more the enhancement of the \ce{H2O} vapour mass due to drift is suppressed.
+Moreover, \citet{Kalyaan_2021} argue that drift simultaneously shrinks dust discs and delivers water to the inner disc, and may thus explain the anti-correlation between the luminosity of mid-infrared (MIR) water lines and the radius containing 90\% of the continuum flux at millimetre wavelengths \citep{Banzatti_2020}; however \citet{Kalyaan_2021} do not directly forward model such quantities.
 Finally, \citet{Mah_2024} also explored the role of the trap depth and formation time on the inner disc \ce{H2O} abundance and also the C/O ratio.